-A little more background: I'm vegetarian and almost, but not quite, a vegan.
-I have been for over seven years now.
-I do it for ethical reasons, which some find baffling.
-For me, seeing a dead mouse on a glue trap was not cool.
-I didn't like it.
+You see, I'm a vegetarian and almost, but not quite, a vegan.
+I have been for over seven years now and do it for ethical reasons.
+That said, I didn't like seeing a dead mouse on a glue trap.

-After this, I determined to do something about it.
+After this, I rolled up my sleeves and set about to do something about it.
 The first thing I did was go around and pick up all the glue traps and throw them in the trash.

-I was going to show my colleagues a better, more humane way to deal with our mouse problem.
+I would show my colleagues a better, more humane way to deal with our mouse problem!
 I wanted to be an example of another way, and one not ending with the death of a living creature.